The Sunday Times number one bestseller

 UK press/events: emma.bravo@macmillan.com

-Coming soon: Italian, German, Korean, Ukrainian, Polish, Russian
+Coming soon: Italian, German, Korean, Polish, Russian, Spanish, Ukranian, Finnish

-‘Could I live this way: thoughtfully, keeping in mind the fortunes of others?
-Twee as it sounds, if we all did, could we make the world a better place?
+‘Could we make the world a better place?
 How exquisite to hold a book that makes me believe so.’
 Financial Times

 ‘A sharp and enthralling memoir of the garden’s contradiction: dream and reality, life and death, the fascination of cultivation and the political horrors that it can disguise.’
 Neil Tennant